The ready-to-use CRM for small businesses and startups.

 - Attainable: KPIs mustn’t be synonymous with building castles in the sky.
 Your KPI should be reasonably achievable.

-- Relevant: Indicators must correlate with your organizational goals
+- Relevant: Indicators must correlate with your organisational goals

 - Time-bound: KPIs must be directed linked to an exact timeframe for execution.